retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

 Removing processors
 ~~~~~~~~~~~~~~~~~~~

+.. _filter:

 FilterEvents
 ^^^^^^^^^^^^

+:py:meth:`FilterEvents<retentioneering.data_processors_lib.filter_events.FilterEvents>`
-``FilterEvents`` keeps events based on the masking function ``func``.
+keeps events based on the masking function ``func``.
-The function should return a boolean mask for the input dataframe - that
+The function should return a boolean mask for the input dataframe(a series
-is, a series of boolean ``True or False`` variables, that is used
-as a filter for the dataframe underlying the eventstream.
+of boolean True or False variables that filter the dataframe underlying
+the eventstream).

 .. figure:: /_static/user_guides/data_processor/dp_9_filter.png